 - Place a student in reasonable fear of physical harm to his or her person or property.

 - Cause a substantial detrimental effect on the student’s physical or mental health.

 - Substantially interfere with the student’s academic performance or attendance; or

 - Substantially interfere with the student’s ability to participate in or benefit from school activities or services; or

 - Materially and disrupts the education process or the orderly operation of a school.

 Bullying also occurs when a student or group of students organize a campaign against another student or when a student or group of students maliciously spread rumors about another student.

 DCPS is committed to making every school a safe and welcome space for your child.
 Families are critical players in these efforts.

-- One of the most proactive measures families can take to shield their children from bullying is to talk to them early and openly about what it means to bully or to be bullied.
+One of the most proactive measures families can take to shield their children from bullying is to talk to them early and openly about what it means to bully or to be bullied.
 Doing so not only ensures open lines of communication, but also reinforces the importance of speaking up about problems at school.